ARCCA/intro-to-machine-learning-applications/_episodes/02-testing-our-environment.md

 ## Building the model
-At this point it might be useful to visualize our data in order to gain some insight about the type of model that might be more useful to decribe it:
+At this point it might be useful to visualize our data in order to gain some insight about the type of model that might be more useful to describe it:
 ~~~
 country_stats.plot(kind='scatter', x="GDP per capita (2020)", y='Life satisfaction',xlim=[0,60000],ylim=[0,10])
 plt.show()